linode/docs/docs/guides/databases/neo4j/installing-and-configuring-neo4j-on-ubuntu-2204/index.md

 ## Activate Neo4j

-Only follow the steps below on the first instance.
+Only follow the steps below on the first instance, this instance acts as the Neo4j server.

 1. Start the Neo4j service: